ai4life-opencalls/oc_2_project_13/README.md

 ### Experiments on the MOUSENEU_LP Dataset

-For the MOUSENEU_LP dataset, we compared the performance of Noise2Noise, Noise2Void, and DeepCAD-RT on Calcium Imaging data.
+For the MOUSENEU_LP dataset, we compared the performance of Noise2Noise, Noise2Void, and DeepCAD-RT with the corresponding HighSNR on Calcium Imaging data.
+For comparison, we also include the "lowSNR" target, which represent the input to the denoising model.
 The results are summarized in the table below.

 | split   | target_name           | ssim          | microssim     | psnr           | si_psnr        | Preview |
 |:--------|:----------------------|:--------------|:--------------|:---------------|:---------------|:--------|